drewm27/speakerrankings/boombox-size.md

 ### #3 [JBL Partybox Encore Essential](https://www.amazon.com/JBL-Partybox-Encore-Essential-Built/dp/B09VMPBBY5/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=27e195a4a4d57d674166514e7650ca7b&camp=1789&creative=9325): $250

 - Positives: Likely the best sound quality in the class.
 - Negatives: Would be #2 if it wasn't for the following negatives.
 Only 6 hours of battery at medium volume.
+Poor Water rating.
 - Bass Extension: 38hz (-10dB)
 - Weight: 13lbs / 5.9kg
 - Battery Life: 6 hours